thatwonguy/multiple_language_environment/README.md

 ### 4. Java Program:

 - Similar to the C# program, the Java program processes the input and returns its own response, such as "Java received: hi and responds with a hello!"

+### 5. Nginx:

+- Nginx serves as a reverse proxy, routing requests from the React frontend to the FastAPI backend.
+It handles serving the React app and forwards API requests to the correct backend endpoint and provides more privacy for the backend.

-### 5. Final Response:
+### Final Response:

-- The FastAPI application constructs a final response, incorporating the messages from C# and Java, as well as its own message: "Python handled all the communication between the different languages and also says hello!"
+- The backend `Python` FastAPI application constructs a final response, incorporating the messages from `C#` and `Java`, as well as its own message: "Python handled all the communication between the different languages and also says hello!" and shares the results to the `JavaScript` and `React` front-end UI for the user to see and this routing and communcation is additional done using `Nginx` as a reverse proxy.

 ## Summary